thifranc/shinken-webui-wiki-up/Installing-WebUI-authentication-modules.md

 > You can use as many authentication modules as you want.
 For instance, you can combine the default config file authentication with an active directory.

+> Please note that a Shinken contact must always exist with the same name as the username, whatever the authentication method you intend to use!

 ## Default authentication: Shinken contact - (was auth-cfg-password)

 This module is the most simple one and the weakest one also because it uses a password stored in the contacts files.
 The user is authenticated if the password is identical to the one stored in the file.